burke-software/django-responsive-dashboard/README.md

 A generic and easy dashboard for Django applications.

 This is an experiment for now.
-Please don't use.
+Please don't use in production.
+Classes and schema are still subject to change.

 # Features
 - jquery.shapeshift for positioning and ordering